 On the university level, TU Dresden and RWTH Aachen University are involved in this research project.
-The cooperating industrial partners are Deutsche Telekom AG, E.ON SE, Techem GmbH and Ericsson GmbH that will participate as specialists for communication systems.
-Associated partners are the state capital Dresden and the trade association VdZ, the umbrella association for building services and technology.
+The cooperating industrial partners in phase I were Deutsche Telekom AG, E.ON SE, Techem GmbH and Ericsson GmbH that participated as specialists for communication systems.
+Associated partners were in phase I the state capital Dresden and the trade association VdZ, the umbrella association for building services and technology.
 The project is funded by the Federal Ministry of Economics and Energy and is part of the federal government’s digitalization strategy.

 The Technische Universität Dresden has its roots in the Technische Bildungsanstalt Dresden founded in 1828.
 Today it is a full-curriculum university with 18 faculties in five schools which, in addition to the engineering and natural sciences, comprise the humanities, cultural and social sciences and medicine.
 This diversity of disciplines, which is unique in Germany, is possible thanks to the promotion of the interdisciplinarity of the sciences that makes it one of the most dynamic universities in Germany and contributes to the integration of the sciences into society.

 Further information can be found here: TU Dresden

 RWTH Aachen University has set itself clear goals.
 By 2020 it aims to be the best German technical university and one of the five best in Europe in terms of scientific output, the quality of its graduates and third-party funding.
 It strives to be a leader in large-scale interdisciplinary research projects.
 It wants to be a university of lasting excellence in research and teaching, visible worldwide, one which on the one hand nurtures outstanding scientists and on the other hand trains qualified young leaders for industry and society in a national and international context.

 Further information can be found here: RWTH Aachen